Kevin Harlan: Basketball

 March 13, 1999 - Working his first NCAA Tournament for CBS, Harlan was assigned first and second round games in the West Region, played in Seattle.
 Assigned to the region was then unknown Gonzaga University, a 10-seed.
 After upsetting Stanford, a 2-seed, in the second round, he exclaimed: "For little Gonzaga University, dreams do come true!"

 May 12, 2008 – Harlan was the play-by-play announcer for TNT's coverage of the NBA second-round playoff game between the Cleveland Cavaliers and the Boston Celtics.
 Boston led the series 2–1, and Cleveland was leading game four 82–75, when LeBron James drove the lane and finished with a vicious dunk, leading Harlan to exclaim: "LeBron James with no regard for human life!"
-Which he had previously used with Kevin Garnett of the Minnesota Timberwolves on a huge dunk back in the 1990's.